ValleyAudio/ValleyRackFree/README.md

 * µGraph - Same as Topograph except more compact.
 It does, however, default to the Olivier pattern modes rather than Henri.
 * Dexter - An FM wavetable oscillator with tonnes of modulation inputs, phase shaping and synchronisation options, as well multiple outputs from 2 separate voices and each operator.
 * Plateau - A plate reverb with a twist.
 Can add large expansive textures to your sounds, as well as be able to be tuned and excited at very short reverb times.
+It is based on the well known Dattorro (1997) plate reverb algorithm.

 ![Valley](./ValleyImg.png)